 Should a problem be encountered with any GIB® product during installation or delivery, immediately contact the GIB® Helpline on 0800 100 442.
-Do not continue to use the
+Do not continue to use the product that is not performing to specification or expectation.
+Keep

 2.0 GIB® PRODUCT RANGE